-“Super fun and but fucked up” are the words BFTT uses to describe his DJ Mag Fresh Kicks mix.
+“Super fun but fucked up” are the words BFTT uses to describe his DJ Mag Fresh Kicks mix.
 It’s a fair assessment.
 Over 60 minutes, the Leeds-based DJ, producer and party-starter darts about the club music spectrum with animated bass maneuvers, shuddering pop mutations and rapid, broken rhythms.
 With plenty of unreleased cuts from friends and peers, the mix is not just a fine introduction to BFTT’s headscrambling DJ technique, but a testament to his unifying, community-led approach to music.

 Embedded in the underground and experimental scenes of Leeds and Manchester through the parties and labels he co-runs, Leftovers and Mutualism, BFTT’s way of describing his history with music is always coloured by the friends and family members that influenced him.
 From discovering The Prodigy and Faithless through his dad, to getting “saved” from his university techno wormhole by a friend who introduced him to grime and more vibrant club sounds, music is, at its core, something shared and, most crucially, fun.